Welcome to the Cutting (& Stitching) Edge, where we showcase people whose embroidered creativity is fresh and new!

 This is clever stuff.
 Adriana creates abstract pieces features close up shots of urban decay – walls and surfaces with flaked paint – which expose the beauty contained within a world we think is falling apart.

 Then comes the introduction of the interactive element, inviting people to physically connect with the work to unlock additional meaning and narrative.
-A smart idea, executed with elegant simplicity.
+A smart idea, executed with elegant simplicity; the process uses the human electromagnetic field to close the circuit that allows an mp3 file to play the audio to accompany the piece.